-Alantra advises Piraeus Group on the signing of the second-largest NPE Securitization in Greece
+Alantra advises Piraeus Group on the signing of the second-largest NPE Securitisation in Greece

 Value €7.2 billion

-Conditional upon requisite supervisory and corporate approvals, Piraeus Financial Holdings is contemplating to distribute 44% of the mezzanine and junior notes of the Sunrise I securitization to its shareholders, while Piraeus Bank will retain 5% of the said instruments as per the respective securitization requirements.
+Conditional upon requisite supervisory and corporate approvals, Piraeus Financial Holdings is contemplating to distribute 44% of the mezzanine and junior notes of the Sunrise I securitisation to its shareholders, while Piraeus Bank will retain 5% of the said instruments as per the respective securitisation requirements.
 Piraeus Bank will retain also 100% of the senior notes.
-Subject to the required approvals, the loans within the Sunrise securitization perimeter are expected to be derecognized from Piraeus Financial Holdings consolidated statement of financial position within H2 2021.
+Subject to the required approvals, the loans within the Sunrise securitisation perimeter are expected to be derecognized from Piraeus Financial Holdings consolidated statement of financial position within H2 2021.

 The implied valuation of the Sunrise I portfolio based on the anticipated fair value of the senior notes and the sale price of the mezzanine and junior notes corresponds to c.
 34.5% of the total gross book value of the Sunrise I portfolio.

-This is the third and largest securitization agreement between Piraeus and Intrum:
+This is the third and largest securitisation agreement between Piraeus and Intrum:

 Alantra has acted as financial advisor and co-arranger for Piraeus in both precedent transactions.